HumanSignal/label-studio/docs/source/guide/groundtruth.md

 meta_description:
 ---

+> Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
+As a result, this documentation might not reflect the current functionality of the product.

 Define the annotation quality standards for a project by defining ground truth labels for a project.

 > Defining ground truth labels is only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, CONTACT US to learn more about the Enterprise Edition.
+If you're using Label Studio Community Edition, see [Features of Label Studio](label_studio_compare.html) to learn more.